mwood77/winderoo/README.md

 * Estimated cycle duration (how long it'll take to wind your watch).
 * Cycle progress display (how far along the current winding routine is).
 * Software or optional physical button to trigger ON/OFF state, so you can disable the winder completely.
+* OLED screen support
 * Simple setup.
 Flash the firmware and File System with a few clicks, then connect your phone (or other device) to the winder's setup wifi network & add it to your home network.
 * There's no app required!
 You control it from a web browser.
 * Minimal electronics / programming experience required
+* Web UI is fully tranlated into 5 langauges (more are welcome!)

 ### Winderoo Requires a Different Microcontroller
 * **You must replace the Pi Pico, as spec'd in the OSWW build guide, with an ESP32.
-This project will not run on the Pi Pico!**
+This project will not run on a Pi Pico!**

 # User Manual
 * [Click Here to see the user manual](./docs/user-manual.md)